Life-threatening emergencies on the river:

 Denton Wharf is served by the 416 bus route, which can be accessed outside the Gravesend Train Station.
 Ride six stops to Milton Ale Shades.
 The Wharf is a further 10 minute walk.
 You can plan your journey here.

-If you're driving, we can offer electric charging points and visitor parking -- if arranged in advance with the contact you are coming to visit.
+If you're driving to either of our Gravesend locations, we can offer electric charging points and visitor parking -- if arranged in advance with the contact you are coming to visit.

 There are strict maximum speed limits as follows: